These women are creating blow dry salons for women with textured hair - Local News 8

 When it came time for Dana White to name her first salon, her thoughts immediately went to her grandmother.

-Paralee Boyd was the first generation in her family to not be owned as a slave — she used her entrepreneurial spirit to sell pomegranate hand scrubs to pay her way through school.
+Paralee Boyd was the first generation in her family to not be the help — she used her entrepreneurial spirit to sell pomegranate hand scrubs to pay her way through school.

 It’s a drive that White said not only runs in her own blood but in the DNA of her salon, Paralee Boyd — an institution that endeavors to become the first nationwide salon franchise founded by a Black woman.